WendellAdriel/larapi/README.md

 - **Support:** Helper files for this module;
 - **Traits:** Trait files for this module;

+When you create a new **Module** in the app folder, add the module name to the `config/modules.php` file.

 ## Development Standards

 - **Controllers:** Only handle requests and return responses;